Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Results and discussion

 For each heterogeneity pattern shown in \autoref{hetero_pattern}, we assign different combinations of hyperelastic material models that include a quadratic volumetric strain energy term.
 These configurations are used to benchmark the performance of the Hetero-EUCLID framework.
-For the scope of the current work, we use the material library \(\boldsymbol{Q}\) with six features as highlighted in \autoref{feature-list}.
-We employ only $\mathit{n_f}=6$ features in the library instead of 24 features in the previous Bayesian-EUCLID work \citep{joshi2022bayesian}.
-This is because the number of columns of $\boldsymbol{A}$ matrix would be $\mathit{n_{f}n_c}=30$, if there are $n_c=5$ material segments in the domain.
-Using a higher number of features ($n_f$) would reduce the speed of computation of the Markov Chain solution and is therefore not attempted in this work.
+For the scope of the current work, we use the material library \(\boldsymbol{Q}\) consisting of nineteen features (\autoref{table_feature-list}) across two categories of simulation studies.
+In the first set of studies (Type 1--4), we employ only \(\mathit{n_f} = 6\) features \((\theta_{1} - \theta_{5}, \theta_{19})\) from the library \(\boldsymbol{Q}\) for the pattern-based case studies corresponding to Type~1--4 configurations (\autoref{hetero_pattern}a--d), as detailed in \autoref{case_study} and \ref{non_native_study}.
+This is because, for a domain with 5 material segments ($n_c=5$), the number of columns of the $\boldsymbol{A}$ matrix would be $\mathit{n_{f} n_c}=30$.
+Incorporating a larger number of features (\(\mathit{n_f}\)) would substantially increase the size of the $\boldsymbol{A}$ matrix, and thereby increase the computational cost of the Markov Chain solution.
+We have therefore avoided including more than $n_f=6$ features in these classes of demonstrative studies, although adding more number of features would not compromise the accuracy of the results \citep{joshi2022bayesian}.
+As detailed in \autoref{benchmark_study}, the second set of simulations evaluates the performance of the proposed framework for the Type~5 and Type~6 configurations (\autoref{hetero_pattern:type5}, \ref{hetero_pattern:type6}), corresponding to the Ogden and Holzapfel--Gasser--Ogden (HGO) models, respectively.
+In this study, all features listed in \autoref{table_feature-list} are employed while intentionally omitting the Ogden- and HGO-specific terms (refer to \autoref{eq_ogden} and \ref{eq_hgo}) to examine the framework’s robustness in predicting complex hyperelastic material behavior under feature exclusion.
 The various hyperelastic material models considered in this work are \begin{enumerate}[label=\Alph*.] \item Neo-Hookean model (NH2) \citep{treloar1943elasticity}

 \item Isihara model (ISH) \citep{isihara1951statistical}

 \item Haines-Wilson model (HW) \citep{haines1979strain}